JRF-2018/jrf_pdb_agent_lib/README.md

 ## Installation

-As this is a conceptual implementation, standard pip installation is not yet available.
+This is a conceptual implementation.
+While not yet published on PyPI, `jrf_pdb_agent_lib` can be installed directly from its Git repository using pip.

 Example 1: Installing with pip from the repository